Charity shops in Woking

 What if we decide to decline the offer?

 You can decline without penalty.
-The items are returned to your Woking shop by tracked, insured delivery at no cost.
+The items are returned to your Woking shop by tracked, signed-for delivery at no cost.
 A valuation never obliges the charity to sell.

 How and when is the charity paid?